 The 588th Regiment eventually became known as the 46th Taman Guards Night Bomber Aviation Regiment.
 Thus the Soviet Union was the first nation to have women pilots in a combat role.
 The Germans nicknamed these pilots "Nachthexen" or "night witches" because their light planes made a soft swishing sound, like that of what they imagined a witch's broomstick would make.
 They were so feared by the Germans that a pilot who shot down a night witch was awarded the Iron Cross.

-I have several complaints about this novel as a piece of historical fiction.
-The first is that the date in the opening chapter is misleading because it identifies the battle for Stalingrad incorrectly as beginning in 1941.
-It did not.
-Hitler's offensive to subjugate Russia - known as Operation Barbarossa, began in June of 1941.
-In the summer of 1941 the Germans, who caught the Red Army completely unprepared, rapidly moved into Russia.
+Correctly identified as Operation Barbarossa, which began on June 22, 1941, it caught Stalin and his Red Army completely unprepared.
 By July of 1941, despite vigorous resistance by the Soviets, the German Army had advanced four hundred miles into Russian territory and were only two hundred kilometers from Moscow.
 The winter of 1941 saw many problems for the Germans, in particular the exceptionally bitter winter for which the German troops were not prepared, and significant losses of troops and materiel.
 The fight for Stalingrad began July 17, 1942.
 Hitler wanted to capture the city as it was a major industrial center that produced armaments.
 Capturing it would cut the Soviet's access to southern Russia and open the way to capturing the oil fields in the Caucasus.

 Throughout the novel there are no other dates given and the time frame is vague.
 The story runs from roughly June of 1942 until 1946.
 It would have been very helpful if dates were given, even in a general way, throughout the novel so readers could place the events.
-Also Lasky provides no maps and unfortunately no historical note at the back to help younger readers understand more about the battle for Stalingrad which was considered one of the most significant of World War II - a battle which turned the tide of the war.
+Also Lasky provides no maps which would show the location of major cities like Moscow and Stalingrad, and unfortunately no historical note at the back to help younger readers understand more about the battle for Stalingrad, which was considered one of the most significant of World War II - a battle which turned the tide of the war.

 Lasky does capture to some extent the horror of bombed out Stalingrad and the terror of fighting the oncoming panzers and German army.
 However, her focus is more on the main character, Valya's struggle to become a pilot and her role as a night witch.
 The story follows the night witches as they liberate first Stalingrad, then the Kursk peninsula, then Soviet Russia, as they move through the Ukraine and into Poland and finally into Germany.